dustinian/Adventures/ngs_valil.md

   * __1-2:__ The first two damage instances a character receives are superficial:  bruises, strains, fatigue, etc.
   * __3:__ Only the third damage instance should be considered a "wound."
 Thus, any duels "to first blood" would actually be "to the third damage instance."
   * __4:__ The fourth damage instance renders a PC unconscious.
 The GM should rule when death occurs based on the narrative and the type of wounds inflicted.
     * _Note:_ When a PC is knocked unconscious in mortal combat, I like to ask the player to make a physicality roll...
-The character will die in that many "rounds" without treatment or healing.
+The character will die in that many "rounds" without treatment or healing (a character with a Physicality of d6+4 will die in d6+4 rounds).
 * __Recovery:__ Recover 2 instances after first long, restful sleep.
 Recover remaining instances one-per-rest.
 * __Healing:__ Characters who take appropriate narrative abilities can heal themselves or other charactes.
   * __Major:__ Restore 2 instances.